yangp0709/CS262/Design_Exercise3/experiments/internal_event_probability_experiments/internal_event_probability_experiments.md

   - VM 3: Minimal (1–3)

 - **Observations:**
   With a 25% internal event probability, the slow VM (tick 1) processes few events relative to the faster VMs.
 Its low rate of choosing send/internal (when idle) combined with many receive events leads to moderate clock jumps but a very large message backlog.
 The medium and fast VMs remain efficient with nearly constant clock increments.
-With the lowest internal event probability of all experiments, the slow VM has the smallest average clock jump of all experiments, as a lower internal event probability allows more sends, giving the slow VM more chances to catch up to faster neighboring VMs.
+With the lowest internal event probability of all experiments, the slow VM has the smallest average clock jump of all experiments, as a lower internal event probability allows more sends, giving the slow VM more chances to receive messages from other machines and catch up to faster neighboring VMs.

 ---